Agnes (Hanshaw) Hoge was born on Nov. 4, 1856 in Evansville, Preston County, WV, the daughter of Hiram B. and Catherine (Miner) Hanshaw.

 By 1896, the Wheeling City Directory shows that T.A. had purchased the business, and had renamed it "T.A.
 Hoge & Co.," owning it outright for two decades until his death.
 The company sold "hardware, cutlery, guns, agricultural implements, bicycles, seeds, &c."
 Son Raymond was a clerk in the store.
 That year, the family lived at 9 South York Street.
 One of the former owners of the business, Kenworthy J. Hoge, was an owner and attorney with K. Hoge Co., an apparent competing hardware dealership, just down the street at 1113 Market.

 The Wheeling Register once said that T.A. "was one of the pioneer business men of this city" and that during his 20 years of running the company, "supplied the farmers of this district with implements and supplies and was known to every farmer throughout this section."

-T.A. was a member of the Spritualist Church and of the Welcome Lodge of the Ancient Order of United Workman (AOUW).
+T.A. was a member of the Spritualist Church and belonged to the Welcome Lodge of the Ancient Order of United Workman (AOUW).

 Agnes, said the Register, "was of a charitable, sunny disposition, and had a host of friends."